Twisted Doughnuts

 Ingredients and substitutes

-- Flour - Bread flour makes light and airy donuts with a soft and chewy texture.
+- Flour – Bread flour makes light and airy donuts with a soft and chewy texture.
 Of course, you can use all-purpose flour, but, if possible, at least use 50% bread and 50% all-purpose.
+You can experiment with alternative flours, but the texture and flavor will change.
+Whole wheat flour will make the doughnuts denser, and gluten-free flour may require additional binders like xanthan gum to mimic the elasticity of gluten.

-- Yeast - I am using active dry yeast but you can also use the same amount of instant dry yeast.
-Alternatively, you can also use 21 grams of fresh baker's yeast.
+- Yeast – I am using active dry yeast, but you can also use the same amount of instant dry yeast.
+Alternatively, you can also use 21 grams of fresh baker’s yeast.

-- Sugar - This is a sweet dough so I've used sugar but you can also use honey.
+- Sugar – This is a sweet dough, so I’ve used sugar, but you can also use honey.

 - Eggs – Add stability to the dough and make it easy to work with.
 And if you want to make these eggless, use ½ cup of milk instead of eggs.